tale-toul/OCP4AzureIPI/README.md

 Follow the next steps to create the Application Gateway:

-* Create a file to hold the variables detailed in the [Variables Definition](#variables-definitionfor-ansible) section, for example *AppGateway_varsf*.
+* Create a file to hold the variables detailed in the [Variables Definition for Ansible](#variables-definitionfor-ansible) section, for example *AppGateway_varsf*.

 * Choose whether the API endpoint will be made public or not by assigning _true_ or _false_ to the variable **publish_api**, _false_ being the default value.